-with quarters for an English professor and a Chinese assistant in residence in order to provide close supervision to the students.
-Students' rooms were located on the first and second floors.
-Refectory, common rooms, servants' quarters and bathrooms were on the ground floor.
-In 1920, the ground floor at the western end was converted to accommodate students, so that Eliot Hall could accommodate 72 students.
+Similar to Eliot Hall and Lugard Hall, May Hall was designed to house around 60 students and with quarters for an English professor and a Chinese assistant in residence, in order to provide close supervision to the students.
+Students' rooms were located on the first and second floors, while refectory, common rooms, servants' quarters and bathrooms were on the ground floor.

-During the Second World War, Lugard Hall and Eliot Hall became the relief hospital to provide additional support to Queen Mary Hospital when the Main Building of the University which had been used as the relief hospital was damaged.
-Eliot Hall soon reopened in 1946 after the war.
-It was closed and turned into a gymnasium in 1956.
-Most of the students moved to Lugard Hall and the newly opened University Hall at No. 144 Pok Fu Lam Road.
-In 1963, Eliot Hall was renovated and resumed as student residential hall for men, which could accommodate 74 students.
+During the Second World War, Lugard Hall and Eliot Hall became the relief hospital to provide additional support to Queen Mary Hospital, when the Main Building of the University was damaged which had been used as the relief hospital.
+May Hall served as the main residence for staff and students, especially overseas students.
+Many of the Chinese medical students were allowed to reside in May Hall to assist the Japanese to vaccinate the local population against cholera, smallpox and typhoid.